muditbhargava66/3D-NAND-Flash-Storage-Optimization-Tool/docs/design_docs/system_architecture.md

 - Includes utility modules for configuration management, logging, file handling, and NAND device interfacing.

 The modular architecture allows for easy maintenance, testing, and extension of the system.
 Each component has a well-defined responsibility and communicates with other components through clear interfaces.

+The system leverages configuration files (`config.yaml` and `template.yaml`) to customize the behavior and parameters of different modules.
+The configuration files are loaded and processed by the respective modules to adapt their functionality accordingly.

+Logging is employed throughout the system to capture important events, errors, and progress information.
+The logging configuration is specified in the `config.yaml` file and utilized by the logger module.

+The GUI serves as the main entry point for users to interact with the tool.
+It communicates with the NAND Controller to initiate optimization tasks, retrieve results, and update the displayed information.

+Overall, the modular and configurable architecture of the 3D NAND Optimization Tool enables efficient optimization of NAND flash storage systems while providing flexibility and extensibility for future enhancements.

+---